gtuck/web3400-Course-Docs/assignments/03/description2.md

 We'll follow a similar pattern as the previous HTML and CSS sections to introduce the Bulma CSS Framework.
 However to assure we are all starting from the same place I have provided a starter.html file for you to work from.
 Each section will focus on a specific aspect of Bulma, showing how to use its features in a project.
 This approach will help you understand how to integrate Bulma into your web development workflow.
 Bulma is a modern CSS framework based on Flexbox, offering a clean and easy-to-use interface for styling web pages.

-### Copy/Clone Assignment 02 to a new Assignment 03 folder.
+### Sync fork and update local repo.
 - **Steps**:
   1. Navigate to your GitHub repository page for your fork of my web3400 repo.
-  2. Run the "Sync fork" process this will move the `starter.html` file into your repo.
+  2. Run the "Sync fork" process, this will copy my `03/starter.html` folder/file into your GitHub repo assignments folder.
-  3. your In a VS Code Terminal, `cd` to your `assignments` folder.
-  4. Recursively copy your folder: Run `cp -r 02 03`.
-  5. Add, commit, and push the new `03` folder to your repo.
-     1. Stage the Change: Execute `git add 03`.
-     2. Commit the Change: Type `git commit -m "Created assignment 03"`.
-     3. Push the Change: Run `git push`.
+  3. Use GitHub Desktop (or the VSCode Terminal `git pull`) to 'pull' your repo, updating your local copy.

+You should now have a `03` folder in your assignments directory that includes the `starter.html` file.

 ### Getting Started with Bulma
 - **Objective**: Introduction to Bulma and setting it up in a project.